kientt265/-web2-e-commerce-microservices/README.markdown

 ./create-topics.sh
 ```

-This script typically contains commands to create topics such as `product-events`, `order-events`, `payment-events`, `cart-events`, etc., which are crucial for the microservices to communicate effectively.
+This script typically contains commands to create topics such as `product-events`, `order-events`, `payment-events`, `cart-events`, `mail-events` etc., which are crucial for the microservices to communicate effectively.

 ### 4. Verify Services